 Visit when the weather is nice, and you can sit outside on the patio overlooking the marina.
 The food and drinks are great, although the atmosphere is why it’s a great place to visit.
 I really enjoyed my chowder and quahogs, and there are hot dogs and burgers on the menu as well.

 Do you prefer to eat at a casual, kid-friendly restaurant for lunch or dinner?
-We love the Doghouse, a hot dog shack located in Dennis Port (there’s also a second, newer location at West Dennis Beach).
+We love the Doghouse, a hot dog shack located in Dennis Port.
 Order at the counter, and then you’ll be called when your order is ready.

 While the Doghouse is known for its hot dogs, these aren’t just any hot dogs.
 You can get some delicious combinations like the Mayflower Beach Dog, which comes with skin-on fries, melted cheddar, and bacon bits, and the hot ‘n spicy dog, with queso cheese, Flamin’ Hot Cheetos, jalapeños, sriracha, and red pepper.